 "You must choose..."
 The old man says, his arm sweeping across the aisle of sippy cups.
 "But choose wisely.
 For the true leak-proof cup will bring you peace, but the false, leaky cups will take peace from you."

 I step forward.
 My eyes roam the display of colorful plastic cups with their whimsical little pictures of ducks or elephants or Mickey Mouses printed on them.
-I make my choice.
+I make my choice."Thank you father," she says, and offers a little bow of the head.
+"This milk is exquisite.
+Two percent?"

 I exit the aisle, proceed with my purchase and head home so Abby can test her new cup.
 As I leave I imagine I can hear the old knight say something, but can't quite make it out.